BloomTech-Labs/adv_git_workshop/reset.md

    1. `git log`
    2. The previous HEAD commit is now removed
    3. `git status`
    4. we now see `nothing to commit, working tree is clean` and both our stage and working trees match the new commit history tree.
-We are ready to over. 😀
+We are ready to start over. 😀

 Enjoy your new git powers!! ⚡️